christopher5106/FastAnnotationTool/README.md

     - augment size (up arrow key)
     - downsize (down arrow key)

+- **BACKSPACE**: erase the currently active rectangle.

+- **ESC**: next init rectangle or next image (without save)

+Annotate the class with :

 - **Any letter**: save the currently active rectangle (blue) with this letter as category / class .
 For example "0", if there is only one category.
 The blue rectangle will become yellow.

 - **ENTER**: save the letter with the same class as previously.

-- **BACKSPACE**: erase the currently active rectangle.

-- **ESC**: next init rectangle or next image (without save)

-Arguments :
+Arguments/Flags :

 - `--ratio 1.0` is the ratio height/width of the annotation rectangles.